augzz/Dungeons-of-Akazarn/README.md

 # Dungeons-of-Akazarn
 Dungeons of Akazarn is a 2D RPG game developed using Unity as a senior capstone project over the course of a semester.
 This project was a collaborative effort by a team of four developers, overseen by a professor, to create an engaging game featuring custom pixel art assets.
-Players journey to the tranquil town of Akazarn, recruiting and equipping a party to battle monsters threatening its peace.
 The game is available to play on itch.io. https://www.youtube.com/watch?v=aVqbQxU6E_Q

 ## Goal